Miami Heat-Minnesota Timberwolves Injury Report, Betting Lines, How to Watch, Lineups & More

 In this story:

-TV: TV: FanDuel Sports Network Sun (South Florida), FanDuel Sports Network North (Minnesota)
+TV: TV: Peacock, FanDuel Sports Network Sun (South Florida), FanDuel Sports Network North (Minnesota)

 Radio: 104.3 FM (Miami/Ft.
 Lauderdale), ESPN 106.3 FM, (West Palm Beach), FOX Sports Radio 105.9 FM (Ft.
 Myers/Naples), 1450 AM (Suart), 97.7 FM (Florida Keys), WAQI 710 AM (Spanish-language broadcast, South Florida) 100.3 FM (Minnesota)